JunlinDu/bear-map/README.md

 * Once the server has started, open your web browser and access port 4567 on localhost by typing in ```localhost:4567``` to the browser.

-</br></br>

 ## Rasterisation

+Rasterisation is essentially what allows the visual information (pictures) to be presented to the user, so that users can see the map, and are able to navigate around, zoom in and zoom out on the map. </br>
 The process of rasterisation is achieved by ```Rasterer.java```.
-Rasterer takes the user's request from the browser, which requests a region of the world, and constructs from a group of small images a large image that covers the region that is apporiate to what is being requested.
+Rasterer takes the user's request from the browser, which requests a certian region of the world, and constructs from a group of small images a large image that covers the region that is apporiate to what is being requested.
 It is also the rasterer's resposibility to provide an image that covers correct distance per pixel (LonDPP) to satisfy the user's visual demand when viewed from a certian zoom level.

 | Name | Function |
 | -- | -- |